I welcome the Minister of State, Deputy John Paul Phelan, and invite him to make his contribution.

 We need to target those areas of our society where there are minorities such as prisoners and people from working-class communities where voter turnout is lower.
 That is our responsibility.
 I accept that people are distracted by the struggles of their everyday lives.
 That should be taken into account.
 It is not just about confidence in politicians.
 We need to target the demographics.

-I welcome that legislation is forthcoming.
+It is welcome that legislation is forthcoming.
 It is important that we remember Ireland is 137th in the world for voter registration processes.
-We need to be very ambitious about rectifying that and I look forward to engaging with the Minister of State in the future.
+We need to be very ambitious about rectifying that position.
+I look forward to engaging with the Minister of State in the future.

 I thank the Minister of State for his time and his statement on proposals for an electoral commission.
-I welcome that this issue is gaining traction in the Oireachtas and I would like to express my strong support for the establishment of an independent, empowered electoral commission with broad responsibility and remit across our different elections.
+It is welcome that this issue is gaining traction in the Oireachtas.
+I express my strong support for the establishment of an independent, empowered electoral commission with broad responsibility and remit across elections.

-There is much research and work to draw from in this area in the Irish context such as the Report of the Committee on the Consultation on the Proposed Electoral Commission 2016, the August report from the working group in the Department of the Taoiseach, and Deputy Lawless’s 2016 legislation, all of which I hope will inform our discussions on the commission’s role.
+There is much research and work from which to draw in this area in the Irish context such as the report of the committee on the consultation on the proposed electoral commission 2016, the August report from the working group in the Department of the Taoiseach, and Deputy Lawless’s 2016 legislation, all of which I hope will inform our discussions on the commission’s role.

 When looking at the roles, responsibilities and functions of such a body, it should be ambitious.
 Ireland is a small country where administrative hurdles to electoral reform are low and we could easily pilot major reforms, with Ireland becoming a world leader in democratic innovation, a reputation that has started with the successful Citizens’ Assembly initiative.

-I would like to see an electoral commission with strong regulatory and oversight powers, that administered the register of political parties, and that dictated rules on spending in all elections and referenda.
+I would like to see an electoral commission with strong regulatory and oversight powers, that would administer the register of political parties and dictate the rules on spending in all elections and referenda.

 The functions of the Referendum Commission in respect of elections should be transferred to this new body, as should the responsibilities of the Broadcasting Authority of Ireland in respect of elections, in order that strong, fair and comprehensive rules on media balance can be assembled and issued.
 Posters and the regulation of poster content should also be placed within the commission's remit.